sburden/website/people.md

 ![Sam Burden]({{ site.url }}/images/people/sam_burden.png){: .pull-left}

 **Sam Burden**
 earned his BS with Honors in Electrical Engineering from the University of Washington in Seattle in 2008.
 He earned his PhD in Electrical Engineering and Computer Sciences from the University of California in Berkeley in 2014, where he subsequently spent one year as a Postdoctoral Scholar.
-In 2015, he returned to UW EE (now ECE) as an Assistant Professor.
+In 2015, he returned to UW EE (now ECE) as a faculty member.
 Sam is broadly interested in discovering and formalizing principles of sensorimotor control.
 <br>
 *links:*
 [website]({{ site.url }})